leeoooooooo/domain/intl.en-US/FAQ/Registration and Verification Issues/Domain registration FAQs.md

 ## How long can I register a domain name for? {#section_isx_s2d_b2b .section}

-The .co domain names can be registered for up to five years.
-Domain names other than .co, such as the .com/.net/.cn domain names, can be registered for up to ten years.
+Common domain names such as .com/.net/.cn can be registered for up to ten years.

 ## What is the difference between the domain registrant and administrative contact? {#section_jsx_s2d_b2b .section}